TL; DR

 • What does your life sound like?

-Just noticing these smaller things can help with be more aware of our environment.
+Just noticing these smaller things can help us be more aware of our environment.

 • How much pressure do you have in the stirrups and your feet?